 the Necker cube, representation of three dimensions

-Our dot has now become a three dimensional object, having an added depth.
+Our dot has now become a three dimensional object, having depth.

 Being three dimensional creatures ourselves, this is how we perceive reality; though we experience time (the 4th dimension), we cannot fathom it- we only see it in succeeding ‘parts’, in a linier fashion- much like a two dimensional creature will be expected to see us.